Letmehackyou011/cdnanimexindia/README.md

-# CDN files for animezia.com repo
+# CDN files for animexindia repo

 Fork repo and deploy on netlify, cloudflare pages, vercel or cyclic.